At nursery, children do not only learn indoors. They also learn outside, by playing, observing and discovering their environment.

 These moments are always organised in an adapted setting and under the team’s supervision.

-Every Wednesday morning, the children go for a walk.
+Regularly, the children go for walks around the nursery.
 Depending on their age and abilities, some walk, while the youngest can enjoy the outing in large strollers.

 These walks help children observe what surrounds them: trees, seasons, paths, houses, animals and people they meet.
 They are also an opportunity to learn the first safety rules: staying with the group, listening to instructions and waiting before crossing.